actions/cache/caching-strategies.md

 # Caching Strategies

-This document lists some of the strategies (and example workflows if possible) which can be used
+This document lists some of the strategies (and example workflows if possible) which can be used to ...

-- to use an effective cache key and/or path
+- use an effective cache key and/or path
-- to solve some common use cases around saving and restoring caches
+- solve some common use cases around saving and restoring caches
-- to leverage the step inputs and outputs more effectively
+- leverage the step inputs and outputs more effectively

 ## Choosing the right key